Irbis3D/Duender/README.md

 ## Available versions

-This repository contains files for three base versions of Duender:
+This repository contains files for three base versions of Duender: the wheel version, the MGN9H version, and the MGN12H version.

-- Wheel version
-- MGN9H version
-- MGN12H version

 Unlike older published versions, these versions use M3 pins for all kinematic idlers.
 Previously, standard screws were used.

-Testing has shown that pin-based versions are more stable and eliminate the common CoreXY issue of belt drift.
+Testing has shown that pin-based versions work more reliably and eliminate the common Duender issue (as well as many other CoreXY printers) — belt drift.

 ---

 ### MGN9H version

-After many tests and experiments, I concluded that the MGN9H version on XY axes is the most optimal configuration.
+After many tests and experiments, I concluded that the most optimal configuration is the MGN9H version on the XY axes.

-In this setup, I achieved Input Shaping results of around real **18K acceleration**, assuming:
+In this configuration, I achieved the best Input Shaping results — around real 18K acceleration, assuming everything is assembled properly, rigidly, and without play or binding anywhere.

-- Proper assembly
-- High rigidity
-- No mechanical play
-- No binding

 ---

 ### MGN12H version

-The MGN12H version works reliably but shows slightly lower acceleration results (around **15K**, under proper assembly conditions).
+The MGN12H version works reliably, but test results show slightly lower acceleration values — around 15K, again assuming high-quality assembly.

 ---

 ### Wheel version

-The wheel version works, but I recommend considering it as a temporary option.
+The wheel version works, but I recommend considering it as a temporary solution.

-It can achieve around **12K stable acceleration**, but wheels have clear drawbacks:
+It can achieve around 12K stable acceleration, but wheels have obvious disadvantages: they are difficult to align precisely, they wear over time, and they require re-adjustment or replacement.

-- Harder to align precisely
-- Wear over time
-- Require periodic adjustment or replacement

-Unlike the earliest wheel versions, this version requires printing MGN9H parts and manufacturing wheel adapter carriages.
+Unlike the earliest Duender wheel versions, this version requires printing the MGN9H parts and manufacturing carriages with wheel adapters.

-Y and Z carriages should ideally be cut from 3 mm aluminum.
-They can be printed, but this significantly reduces kinematic rigidity.
+The Y and Z axis carriages should ideally be cut from 3 mm aluminum.
+They can be printed, but this significantly reduces the rigidity of the entire kinematics.

-When upgrading later to MGN9H, you will not need to reprint all parts.
+Later, when upgrading to MGN9H, you will not need to reprint all the parts.

-The wheel version has not yet been fully tested.
+This wheel version has not yet been fully tested.

 ---